Zeros of one-forms and homologically trivial fibrations: Introduction

 \subsection{Acknowledgement}

 We would like to thank Thomas Kr\"amer and Botong Wang for helpful discussion, a special thank to Botong Wang for pointing out the reference \cite{MS} and the first arxiv version of \cite{LMWBobadilla}.
+We are grateful to the excellent referee for comments that improved the exposition.
 SS is supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 948066.
 RY is supported by a Riemann Fellowship of Riemann Center for Geometry and Physics at Leibniz Universit\"at Hannover during the preparation of this paper.